1)

 2)

-Having written "Lo Sateh Mishpat", why does the Torah add "Lo Sakir Panim"?
+Having written "Lo Sateh Mishpat", why does the Torah need to add "Lo Sakir Panim"?

 1.